DharunDd11/log-analysis-Techsophy/README.md

 # 🧠 Intelligent Log Analysis & Incident Prediction

-This is a Python-based AI-powered project that analyzes application and infrastructure logs to detect anomalies and predict potential incidents **before they impact users**.
+This is a Python-based project that analyzes application and infrastructure logs to detect anomalies and predict potential incidents **before they impact users**.

 ---

 ## 📌 Features

 ✅ Upload logs in `.csv`, `.json`, or `.log` format
-✅ AI-powered anomaly detection using Isolation Forest
 ✅ Fatigue-aware alerting system (prevents redundant alerts)
 ✅ Real-time alert simulation using batch learning
 ✅ Incident timeline visualization using Matplotlib